fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 ## The Reporting Challenge

-UTM tags, or “Urchin tracking module”, are the standard way marketing and growth professionals measure the impact of acquisition campaigns and their associated links.
-Even though UTM tags are part of the Google Analytics ecosystem (thanks for a 2005 software acquisition), almost all software uses them to provide a standard signal to your marketing and product analytics solution.
+UTM tags, or “Urchin tracking module”, are the standard way marketing and growth professionals measure the impact of acquisition campaigns.
+Even though UTM tags are part of the Google Analytics ecosystem (thanks for a 2005 software acquisition), almost all software uses them.

-While UTMs are ubiquitous among analytics, they require constant effort to make sure as many external links as possible are tagged.
-In a perfect world, all links are tagged and you can create a single report comparing sources across paid, referral, and organic channels.
-The reality the only links that contain UTM tags are the ones that have been manually defined.
-This creates a challenge as at some point you will want to compare from various sources and many of those sources won’t have UTM parameters.
+While UTMs are ubiquitous among analytic platforms, they require constant effort to ensure external links are tagged.
+In a perfect world, all links and campaigns tagged and you can create a single report comparing sources across paid, referral, and organic channels.
+The reality the only links that contain UTM tags are the ones that have been manually defined and often those are only marketing campaigns.
+This creates a challenge when you want to create standard reports to compare the performance across all channels when many of those channels don't have UTM tags.

-This article will provide a solution to that reporting challenge and allow you to create reports based off of UTM tag values regardless if you or your team has defined them.
+This article will provide a solution to that reporting challenge and allow you to create streamlined reports based off of UTM tags even when UTM are not present.

 ## Solving the Missing UTM Tag Problem